swiftkube/examples/swiftkubectl/README.md

   - [x] `ConfigMaps` via `--from-literal` and `--from-file`
   - [x] `Deployments` with a given `image`
 - [x] Apply object manifests from a file

+`SwiftkubeClient`  detects the current local `kubeconfig` automatically, i.e. if you've got a `kubeconfig` under `~/.kube/config` it will be picked up and used for all `swiftkubectl` calls.

 ## Usage